TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 > _“Our customers donate to charitable causes twice per year.”_

-This new hypothesis has some other issues, but it is at least something observable.
+This new hypothesis has some other issues, but it is at least observable.

 ## Describes a Relationship